Programs : Brochure

 4. Applying to or accepted to a study or internship abroad eligible for credit by KSU

-6. Studying or interning abroad in any country except a country on the US Department of State's current Travel Warning list
+6. Studying or interning abroad in a country with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System.

 7. Have not previously received the Gilman Scholarship

 Learn more about Deadlines and the Application Timeline

 For more information about this scholarship, please contact Jim Hohenbary in the Nationally Competitive Scholarships Office by visiting 215 Fairchild or calling (785) 532-3422.